The wisdom layer for the AI era

 WiseWare turns company knowledge into wisdom you can trust.

 AI agents fail when the knowledge around them is stale, contradictory, or impossible to execute consistently.
-WiseWare turns policies, decisions, and exceptions into governed memory: source-backed records and executable rules that form a deterministic procedural substrate.
+WiseWare turns policies, decisions, and cases into governed memory: source-backed records and executable rules that form a deterministic procedural substrate.

 Source-backed